zzhangjii/learning-library/ospa-library/security/LAB1_IDCS.md

 The following exercise has been developed to showcase IDCS API capabilities.
 This use case involves making API calls to IDCS using a REST client; in this case Postman.
 The Postman collection of relevant REST API calls is provided to each participant.

-*NOTE: If you don't have POSTMAN installed in your system, please visit [POSTMAN Website](https://www.getpostman.com/products) download and install it following the site instructions.
-You don't need to create a Postman user id to run this lab.
-Disregard such message during download and/or initial set up*

 ### **DEMO** - Register a client POSTMAN application in IDCS